slazyslother/CRUD/README.md

 # E-commerce Application API

-This project involves developing a RESTful API for a simple e-commerce application using C++.
+This project involves developing a RESTful API for a simple e-commerce application .
 The API includes basic CRUD operations for managing products.
 The API is designed to be consumed by a frontend application using Axios or the Fetch API.

 <br/>